Ajay-Priyadarshi/Echo-Voice-Assistant/README.md

 - **Health Management**: Calculate your BMI quickly.
 - **News Updates**: Stay informed with the latest news headlines.
 - **Weather Information**: Get real-time weather updates for any city.
-- **System Operations**: Update your system, change volume levels, and set reminders.
+- **System Operations**: Update your system, change brightness, change volume levels, and set reminders.
 - **Package Operations**: Add, update, or remove packages.
 - **Jokes**: Enjoy a good laugh with random jokes.
 - **Reminders**: Set reminders to keep track of your important tasks.